bahaidev/textbrowser/README.md

         1. Allow automated algorithm to merge, remove rows (e.g., intro section of text with same "0" number)
         1. Splitting columns by line break, etc.
+        1. Means on results display page to highlight (including discontiguous) selections and convert this into a new selection and/or syntax (generic to *TextBrowser* and/or canonical, ideally human-readable based on JSON-supplied information; e.g., for the Bible, `Matt.
+5:10-12`); use with `postMessage` to-do to supply syntax back to another site
-        1. Add an "overlay" column like interlinear, but which overlays by tooltip if any data is present; can also use metadata if the overlay is within-cell (and this metadata can also be used for putting overlay data in its own column too, albeit with only partial mapping to the other columns, e.g., if our "Baha'i translation" had not already been put into its own column, a metadata mapping may only have been for two discontinuous sentences out of a paragraph, but could still show such sentences reassembled (with some kind of separator) in a paragraph-based cell)
+        1. Add an "overlay" column like interlinear, but which overlays by tooltip if any data is present; can also use metadata if the overlay is within-cell (and this metadata can also be used for putting overlay data in its own column too, albeit with only partial mapping to the other columns, e.g., if our "Baha'i translation" had not already been put into its own column, a metadata mapping may only have been for two discontiguous sentences out of a paragraph, but could still show such sentences reassembled (with some kind of separator) in a paragraph-based cell)
             1. Deal with other metadata/automated (besides overlays) which is